infinite-ace/service-mesh/readme.md

 Traffic splits has its uses, but sometimes we may want to route traffic to other  <br/>
 parts of the system using feature toggles, for example, setting a `cookie`<br/>
 <br/>
-Let's send all users that have the cookie value `version=v2` to V2 of our `videos-web`.
+Let's send all users that have the cookie value `version=v2` to V2 of our `schedule-api`.

 ```
-kubectl apply -f kubernetes/servicemesh/istio/canary/videos-web.yaml
+kubectl apply -f kubernetes/servicemesh/istio/canary/schedule-api.yaml
 ```

-We can confirm this works, by setting the cookie value `version=v2` followed by accessing https://servicemesh.demo/home/ on a browser page <br/>
+We can confirm this works, by setting the cookie value `version=v2` followed by accessing https://servicemesh.demo/swagger-ui.html on a browser page <br/>